West Virginia vs. Virginia College Basketball Predictions & Picks - November 22

 West Virginia Performance Insights

-- Offensively, West Virginia was the 74th-ranked team in college basketball (76 points per game) last year.
-Defensively, it was 204th (70.9 points allowed per game).
+- West Virginia was 74th in the nation in points scored (76 per game) and 204th in points conceded (70.9) last year.

-- The Mountaineers collected 31.4 rebounds per game and conceded 29 boards last year, ranking 201st and 53rd, respectively, in college basketball.
+- With 31.4 rebounds per game and 29 rebounds conceded, the Mountaineers were 201st and 53rd in college basketball, respectively, last year.

-- Last season West Virginia was ranked 179th in college basketball in assists with 13 per game.
+- West Virginia was 179th in the country in assists (13 per game) last year.

+- Beyond the arc, the Mountaineers were 192nd in the country in 3-pointers made per game (7.3) last season.
+They were 132nd in 3-point percentage at 35%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.